 - After selecting the Line option, a Create Sparklines dialog box will appear.

 - In which we need to enter the data range in the Data Range box.
 In this example, we have selected the data range as C3:J3, and in the Location Range box, you don’t have to enter it as it fills it automatically after you select the empty cell for your sparkline to be inserted.
 After that, Click OK.

 Consider the same example as mentioned above for the column sparklines.

-- Follow the similar 1st and 2nd step of inserting line sparkline, but instead of selecting the Line option, select Column option from the Sparklines menu on the toolbar.
+- Follow the similar 1st and 2nd steps of inserting line sparkline, but instead of selecting the Line option, select the Column option from the Sparklines menu on the toolbar.